WikiLeaks founder Julian Assange arrested on US request, attorney says

 LONDON, UK — Police in London arrested WikiLeaks founder Julian Assange at the Ecuadorean embassy Thursday for failing to surrender to the court in 2012, shortly after the South American nation revoked his asylum.

-Assange's attorney Jennifer Robinson says Assange had been arrested on an extradition request from the United States as well as on charges of breaching his bail conditions.
+Assange's attorney Jennifer Robinson also said her client had been arrested on an extradition request from the United States as well as on charges of breaching his bail conditions.

 In a tweet, Robinson said Assange "has been arrested not just for breach of bail conditions but also in relation to a US extradition request."